zgosalvez/github-actions-analyze-dart/README.md

 - `fail-on-warnings`: The action fails if any warning was found.
 This will always fail on errors.
 Optional.
 Default: `false`
 - `working-directory`: The working directory.
 Optional.
 Default: `./`
 - `analysis-options-file`: The path to the `analysis_options.yaml` file relative to the `working-directory`.
 The analyzer will only use the file if it exists.
 Optional.
 Default: `analysis_options.yaml`
 - `line-length`: The maximum line length.
 Optional.
-The formatter will use it's default: `80`
+The formatter will use its default: `80`

 ### Outputs
 None.